-Grades are considered incomplete if a student is absent and does not make up the required assignments within two weeks after returning to school.
+Grades are considered incomplete if a student is absent and does not make up the required assignments within two weeks of the end of the grading period.
 If a student is absent for one day all work missed is expected to be made up the day returning.
 If an extended absence is involved, the discretion of the teacher should be used but should not exceed two weeks.